From “What’s a Niche?” to First Sale: A 90-Day Step-by-Step Guide

 - Add more high-value content to your site.

-- Find the questions your audience is really asking.
+- Identify the questions your audience is truly seeking answers to.

 - Strengthen your site structure.